My predictions for 2021

 * This will be the year that the Lib Dems find ways to talk about issues other than the EU.
 Unfortunately, in Scotland, the political dialogue will remain constricted around the issue of independence, but elsewhere Lib Dems will get back to all those exciting matters that voters care about, such as potholes, litter and petitions against local developments (in Bath this extends to petitions against 5G).
 Against the backdrop of the pandemic, we might even find chances to be heard on the economy, health and education.

 * A problem for the party will be the leader, who is generally seen as "a bit boring".
-Ed Davey will struggle to inspire either party activists or the wider public, although much of this is down to his near-invisiblity in the national media.
+Ed Davey will struggle to inspire either party activists or the wider public, although much of this is down to his near-invisibility in the national media.
 But at least he's not Nick Clegg.
 Or Tim Farron.

 * However, as the Conservatives implode and turn on their own leader, Lib Dem MPs will use the situation as an opportunity to present themselves as a distinctive alternative to both the incompetent Tories and indecisive Labour, with some success.